bcatalfo/Math-Solutions/docs/Sheldon-Axler-Linear-Algebra-Done-Right-Fourth-Edition/Chapter-1-Vector-Spaces/1B-Definition-of-Vector-Space.md

 ---

 **4** &nbsp; The empty set is not a vector space.
-The empty set fails to satisft only one of the reqirements listed in the definition of a vector space (1.20).
+The empty set fails to satisfy only one of the reqirements listed in the definition of a vector space (1.20).
 Which one?

 ---